 *Indicate in the Figure 1 which fraction contains the section with bacterial cells containing more or less capsulated cells. (e.g. in Fig 1Bi), you can modify the labelling to be something like: Top/cap++, middle/cap+ , bottom/cap-

-Changed as suggested
+Changed as suggested.

 *Figure 1 B ii) more description of what this is needed.
 An example of what is meant by a complex sample and what the contaminants are would be helpful and should be expanded on.

 Changed as suggested.
-We use the example of a mixed bacterial culture containing capsulated and non-capsulated bacteria
+We use the example of a mixed bacterial culture containing capsulated and non-capsulated bacteria.

 *Figure 2B i) is not clear.
 A new picture is needed here or delete this figure, as it is not helpful.
 The background should be white or at least a uniform color, and tube not in a rack. *Figure 2 D) The background should be white/black or a uniform color.

-We have replaced both of these photos with ones using a black background
+We have replaced both of these photos with ones using a black background.

 Reviewer #2: Manuscript Summary: The authors have developed a suitable method to separate bacteria by capsule amount, using a discontinuous Percoll gradient.
 While simple, this method is of importance in virulence studies because there is no widely used protocol for sorting bacteria based on how much capsule they produce.
 As mentioned by the authors, this method can be used to compare capsule amounts, to isolate mutants with altered capsule production, and to purify capsulated bacteria from complex samples.
 Major Concerns: The main concern is that results of this semi-quantitatively method will depend on the bacterial species used.
 In this paper authors only illustrate the method using K. pneumonia.
 Illustrating the effectiveness of the method using another capsule producing bacteria such as Pseudomonas aeruginosa, Streptococcus pneumoniae, Haemophilus influenzae and Neisseria meningitidis would have been highly desired.